ComradeKoala/CLI-cellular-automata/README.md

 5. Run the main action by typing: ```main``` and pressing enter

 ### TODO:
 - Refactor code for readbility
-- Implement loading ruleset from a file
+- Implement abiltiy to load custom rules from a file